grandshooting/gs-cookbooks/README.md

 # Grand Shooting API Cookbooks

-Welcome to the Grand Shooting API documentation.
+Welcome to the Grand Shooting API cookbooks.
 These cookbooks provide practical, step-by-step guides to help you integrate with the Grand Shooting platform quickly and efficiently.
+For more details, the reference API documentation can be found here : https://api.grand-shooting.com/

 ## What are Cookbooks?